Trump gives support to embattled Speaker Mike Johnson at pivotal Mar-a-Lago meet

 Trump said he thinks Johnson, of Louisiana, is “doing a very good job – he's doing about as good as you're going to do.”

+But Trump flashed some criticism over efforts to oust the speaker calling it "unfortunate,” saying there are “much bigger problems" right now.

-The two appeared for a joint announcement on new legislation to require proof of citizenship for voting, but the trip itself is significant for both.
+The visit was arranged as a joint announcement on new House legislation to require proof of citizenship for voting, but the trip itself is significant for both.
 Johnson needed Trump to temper hard-line threats to evict him from office.
 And Trump benefits from the imprimatur of official Washington dashing to Florida to embrace his comeback bid for the White House and his tangled election lies.

 “It is the symbolism,” said Charlie Sykes, a conservative commentator and frequent Trump critic.